You know that reading fluency is not performance. It's coherence.

 ⦿ Reading with ease and fluency

-This helps to identify next steps and adjust the level of challenge as needed.
+This clarity helps identify next steps and adjust the level of challenge as needed.

 Image

-Notice subtle changes in fluency, prosody & engagement.
+Notice rapid changes in fluency, prosody & engagement.

 Reading should feel easier and it can.
-In just minutes a week, this reading intervention helps children reset their focus, regulate their attention, and discover the joy of reading.
-Teachers begin to notice changes in confidence, flow and ease (often sooner than expected).
+In just minutes a week, this evidence-based intervention helps children reset their focus, regulate their attention, and discover the joy of reading.
+Teachers begin to notice changes in confidence, flow and ease (often sooner than expected) - and with no extra preparation required.

 A Research-Backed Path to Fluent Reading